 Enclosure of the common’s 300 acres began in 1764 and the Pye House, later the Crown public house (now a Toby Carvery), opened in the following year.
 The Rookery and Oakley House were the most substantial mansions built on the edge of the common in the 18th century.
 The latter became the home of Captain (and afterwards Admiral) Sir William Cornwallis.

 Following the second stage of the common’s enclosure in 1821 villas were built on Hastings Road, with a row of cottages on what is now Oakley Road.
-The village had expanded significantly by the late 1830s and two of the cottages were converted into an infants’ school, while Holy Trinity church was built in an economical style known as Commissioners’ Gothic.
+The village had expanded significantly by the late 1830s and two of the cottages were converted into an infants’ school, while Holy Trinity church (shown in the photo below) was built in an economical style known as Commissioners’ Gothic.
 A purpose-built school opened beside the church in 1847.

 To the north, the area around Chatterton Road was nicknamed ‘the building field’ in the 1870s, when it rapidly filled with terraced cottages, accompanied by shops and a large public house, now the Chatterton Arms.
 The 1880s saw the opening of a hospital for infectious diseases, the improvement of Holy Trinity and the building of St Luke’s church (visible in the photograph at the top of the page*), although its tower was not completed until 1910.

 A bus garage opened in 1924 and another phase of expansion later in the decade necessitated more school building.
 To the west, the Norman family preserved the grounds of the Rookery until the army took over the house during the Second World War.